The Green Connection: Exhibits

-The Green Connection is arranged as an introduction to the ecosystem of Sabah.
-Visitors walk through limestone caves, dense jungle, muddy mangroves, reefs, and out into the open ocean where coral reefs grow.
+The Green Connection is arranged as an introduction to the Sabah's ecosystem.
+Visitors walk through limestone caves, dense jungles, muddy mangroves, and reefs, and out into the open ocean where coral reefs grow.

 Education

-The discovery section of the aquarium is an interactive experience where the exhibits bring the world of water and ocean science to life.
+The center includes interactive exhibits on water and ocean science to life.
 School visits follow the Malaysian Curriculum and usually focus on environmental education and conservation issues.
 When visitors first arrive at Sabah, the aquarium introduces the wildlife they will see throughout their visit.
-Once they have visited the reefs of Sipadan and Layang Layang, or the forests of Sabah, visitors can return to the aquarium to see species they missed while exploring in the wild.

 Sustainability and conservation

-The Green Connection aims to promote marine conservation and environmental awareness.
+The Green Connection advertises its aim to promote marine conservation and environmental awareness.
 It has many snakes bred in captivity from wild-caught parents purchased from hunters.
 The wild-caught snakes are frequently damaged and require care and treatment for injuries.
 After treatment for males or after egg laying for females, the wild snakes are released back to the national parks of Sabah.
-All the snakes on public display were raised from eggs and handled daily.
-The snakes are used in rotation to not get excessive handling from visitors.
+All the snakes on public display were raised from eggs and handled daily, the snakes are used in rotation to avoid visitors' excessive handling.
 The center also has a turtle rescue center where sick, injured, or juvenile turtles can be cared for before being released back into the wild.